ltfschoen/MUDTemplate/README.md

 docker exec -it foundry ./run.sh my-project react MIT
 ```
 * Open in web browser http://localhost:3000
 * View browser console logs.
 Inspect Docker container terminal logs for any errors.
 Refresh and wait patiently until it loads...
+  * Note: The delay and any temporary CORS errors appear to be caused by this issue https://github.com/latticexyz/mud/issues/916)

 * Optional: Enter the Docker container shell with `docker exec -it foundry /bin/bash`.
 It should display a prompt `root@foundry:/opt#`.
 Note: Press CTRL+D to exit Docker container shell.